ray6080/ray6080.github.io/_posts/2017-07-17-Reading-The-Java-Language-Specification.md

 - system
 ---

 I've been used Java as my first weapon for years, yet I'm alway confused by language details and running internals.
-Thus I want to take a closer look at the inside of this language, and the specification is a good way.
-Since Java 8 is popular and widely used now, I choose Java SE 8 edition as the standard.
+Thus I want to take a closer look at the inside of this language, and reading **The Java Language Specification** is a good way.
+Since Java 8 is popular and widely used now, I choose *Java SE 8 edition* as the standard.
 This is a start of a series of posts to reading digests and thoughts recording.

 <hr>